 Riding the Elephant

-One of my favorite analogies of this idea is from a book entitled Switch: How to Change Things when Change is Hard by Chip and Dan Heath (they are brothers).
-The authors talk about change requiring 3 components working together: a clear path (the environment), a navigator/driver who knows how to get there (reasoning brain), and the emotional desire to do it (limbic brain).
-In this analogy the rider is directing the elephant in order to reach the desired destination.
+One of my favorite analogies for how this works (or doesn’t work) is from the book Switch: How to Change Things when Change is Hard by Chip and Dan Heath (they are brothers).
+The authors talk about change requiring 3 components working together: a clear path (the environment), a navigator/driver who knows the destination and how to get there (reasoning brain), and the emotional desire to do it (limbic brain).
+In this analogy the rider is directing the elephant (emotional drive) in order to reach the desired destination.
 The rider (cortex/reasoning brain) knows where to go.
 But the path has to be clear… if there is a tree blocking the way, it makes it much harder to reach the destination.
 And what about that elephant?
 What direction are the peanuts?
 Is there something MORE appealing to the left of the road?
-The driver gets worn out from wrestling the elephant back toward the desired direction.
+The driver can easily get worn out trying to strong arm the the elephant toward the desired direction, if the elephant doesn’t want to go that way.

-Our attempts to succeed at developing new habits and changing how we do things can feel a lot like this.
-We can use “will power” up to a point, but over time our will power diminishes and is not enough to reach the destination.
+Our attempts to develop new habits and changing how we do things can feel a lot like this.
+We can strong arm ourselves through “will power”, but will power is literally a finite resource and over time will tire and diminish.
+Will power is often not enough power to reach the destination.
 Sometimes, there are things in our lives that really create obstacles for us.
 We are committed to so many things that there literally isn’t room for something new.
 We haven’t set up our environment for success (think of distractions when you are trying to work, or food that you snack on, or not having your work out clothes easily accessible and ready to go).
 Maybe the new thing just feels like a drag–there’s no pleasure or attraction to it.

 So, what can you do to set yourself up for success?